nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 ## Releases
 ### Release 0: `SockDrawer#supply_match_for`
+Pretend we have a single sock and we need to find a match for it.
+We believe that a matching sock is located in the sock drawer.
+So, we're going to ask the sock drawer to give us the match for our sock.

 In the tests for the `SockDrawer` class is an example group `"#supply_match_for"` that describes what should happen when a sock drawer matches one of its socks to a given sock.
 Run the tests.
 The three tests in the example group should be failing.
 Update the `SockDrawer` class in `sock_drawer.rb` to make the tests pass.

 *Do not modify the tests.*